brandonyeu/cs4241-final-project-a25/README.md

 - Break style: short frequent breaks / long breaks / few breaks

 ## Key Technologies:
-- React
+- React: For the front-end state management and routing of the application
-- MongoDB Atlas
+- MongoDB Atlas: For data persistence between users and sessions
-- Next.js
+- Next.js: For server-side rendering of the application
 - MaterialUI: We used MaterialUI for components in the preference form (like the progress stepper, cards for the option cards, select for the course dropdown, and buttons).
 We also used it to make/style the match card component and home page.
 - JavaScript
-- NextAuth
+- NextAuth: For user signup/login and session authentication
-- bcryptjs
+- bcryptjs: For hashing passwords
-- Render
+- Render: For deployment

 ## Challenges
 - Getting the users' forms and corresponding matches from the MongoDB and feeding it to our home page